Conflux-Chain/conflux-rust/internal_contract/README.md

 1. If an account has 10 CFX in `stakingBalance`, if it calls `voteLock(100 * 10^18, x)`, then the transaction will  fail because this account tries to lock 100 CFX but it doesn't have enough `stakingBalance`.
 2. However, if this account calls `voteLock(8 * 10^18, x)`, then the transaction will success.
 3. After that, if this account calls `voteLock(6 * 10^18, x+y)`, then the transaction will also success.
 It means that 2 CFX will be unlocked at the end of this year, and another 6 CFX will be locked at the end of next year.
 4. Then, if this account calls `voteLock(0, x)`, nothing will happen.
 The transaction will not trigger an error during execution.
-Instead, the internal contract will regard this call as a meaning less promise: the account will has at least 0 CFX in `stakingBalance`, while the old promises made in step 2 and step 3 will still hold.
+The internal contract will regard this call as a meaningless promise: the account will has at least 0 CFX in `stakingBalance`, while the old promises made in step 2 and step 3 will still hold.
 5. If this account calls `voteLock(9 * 10^18, x+y)`, the old two promises will be overwritten because "locking 9 CFX until the end of the next year is a stronger promise".

 Locking does not have any influence on the stake interest.
 When the account withdraw staking balance successfully, the staking interest will be computed as usual.

 At any time, each locked Drip will be assigned a *vote power* from 0 to 1 according to its unlock time.
 The Drip to be unlocked in more than one year will have a full vote power.
-See the [Conflux Protocol Specification](https://conflux-protocol.s3-ap-southeast-1.amazonaws.com/tech-specification.pdf) for more details.
+See section 8.3.2 in the [Conflux Protocol Specification](https://conflux-protocol.s3-ap-southeast-1.amazonaws.com/tech-specification.pdf) for more details.

 ## Examples